freeboardgames/FreeBoardGames.org/README.md

 # FreeBoardGame.org
 [![Build Status](https://travis-ci.com/freeboardgame/FreeBoardGame.org.svg?branch=master)](https://travis-ci.com/freeboardgame/FreeBoardGame.org)

 OSS Platform for publishing your boardgame.io games.
-We curate high quality implementation of board games and optimize your game for delivery so you can quickly reach hundreds of players.
+We curate high quality implementations of board games and optimize your game for delivery so you can quickly reach hundreds of players.

 Play now at [FreeBoardGame.org](https://FreeBoardGame.org/)